RanyAlbegWein/BottomLeftMenu/README.md

     }
 }
 ```
-For a full working example, please browse the **src** directory in this repository, and look for UsageExampleActivity.java
+For a full working example, please browse the **src** directory in this repository, and look for UsageExampleActivity.java.
 Inside the **bin** directory you can find the **apk** file of this demonstration.

 AUTHOR